 3D Mammography in Rochester, NY

 Elizabeth Wende Breast Care (EWBC) was an early adopter of 3D mammography, also called Digital Breast Tomosynthesis (DBT), by participating in landmark clinical research that led to FDA approval for 3D mammography and widespread implementation of this new and exciting technology throughout the United States.

 EWBC was the first in our region to offer this technology to our patients beginning in the summer of 2011.
-3D mammography with C-View is available at all EWBC offices demonstrating our commitment to offer the latest technology to all our patients.
+3D mammography with C-View is available at all EWBC offices, demonstrating our commitment to offering the latest technology to all our patients.

-The main benefits of 3D mammography include both increased cancer detection and a decrease in unnecessary callbacks or extra pictures.
+The main benefits of 3D mammography include increased cancer detection and decreased unnecessary callbacks or extra pictures.
 It truly is a better mammogram.

 - A mammogram offering higher breast cancer detection